Investigating the New World of Virtual Harassment

 State or province privacy laws complicate these types of investigations, especially if workers use company devices for personal use.
 Most privacy laws state that if a worker has not consented to give their information through the fine print of employment contracts, a company has no legal right to search corporate-owned devices used for personal use.

-Virtual Workplace Sexual Harassment
+Digital Harassment & Virtual Workplace Sexual Harassment

 Sexual harassment persists online, having the potential to turn ugly when social media is involved.
 These incidents have tremendous PR-disaster-like potential and should be stomped out immediately by qualified professionals.
 Documenting virtual sexual harassment incidents is a highly complex matter, and your HR team might be seen as having an inherent bias during an investigation.
 It is strongly recommended that business owners use outside, impartial, third-party workplace investigation services.